grpc/proposal/A43-sdk-authorization.md

 of policy (if the policy is an allowlist or denylist) and whether a matching policy was found.

-This engine implementation is shared by SDK-based authorization and xDS-based authorization.
+This engine implementation is also used by xDS-based authorization.
 In xDS authorization, the xDS server sends an RBAC policy config to xDS-enabled gRPC server for authorization.([A41](A41-xds-rbac.md): xDS RBAC Support)

-Overall SDK authorization flow is as follows.
-User supplies gRPC SDK authorization policy to provider/interceptor.
+Overall gRPC authorization flow is as follows.
+User supplies gRPC authorization policy to provider/interceptor.
 The provider then forwards the JSON policy to Policy translator.
 The translator converts JSON policy to Envoy RBAC protos (Allow and/or Deny policy).
 Translator errors out on I/O errors or if the policy does not